• What can I expect for a sample elopement day?

 • Can you recommend other vendors?

 Absolutely!
 We have incredible hair and makeup artists that we would love to recommend to you.
-Also, accommodations, musicians, etc.
+Also, accommodations, musicians, etc. We have an online magazine that we send when you enquire that has all these details.

 • I want to book my Shotgun Wedding.
 What is required and how do I do it?

 We require a 50% retainer with the balance due 14 days before the elopement.
 We also have an easy online contract that is signed right from your computer or phone.
 You can pay with a credit card or e-transfer.
 The invoice for the deposit will be sent to you via email and you can pay online.
 Your date is not secured until your retainer is made and the contract signed.
 We are not able to hold dates without this.
+We give 24 hours to pay the retainer and sign the contract.
+After that time if it's not paid, then we open the spot back up to the public.

 • Is there anything we need to do beforehand?